openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

         }
     }

-* Updating a region with a parent_region_id that does not exist should fail with a `404 Not Found`
+- Updating a region with a parent_region_id that does not exist should fail with a `404 Not Found`.

 #### Delete region: `DELETE /v3/regions/{region_id}`

-* Note: deleting a region with child regions should return a `409 Conflict`
+Note: deleting a region with child regions should return a `409 Conflict`

 Response: